 Carbon dioxide laser

-Treatment for Recurrent Basal Cell Carcinoma of the Skin
+Treatment for Recurrent Nonmetastatic Basal Cell Carcinoma of the Skin

 Current Clinical Trials

-There is little or no good-quality evidence that allows direct comparison of outcomes for patients with sporadic, clinically localized SCCs treated with local therapies.
-A systematic literature review found only one randomized controlled trial in the management of such patients, and that trial compared adjuvant therapy to observation after initial local therapy rather than different local therapies.
-In that small single-center trial, 66 patients with high-risk, clinically localized SCC were assigned randomly, after surgical excision of the primary tumor (with or without radiation, depending on clinical judgment), to receive either combined 13-cis-retinoic acid (1 mg/kg orally per day) plus interferon-alpha (3 × 106 U subcutaneously 3 times/week) for 6 months or to observation.
-In the 65 evaluable patients after a median follow-up of 21.5 months, there was no difference in the combined (primary) endpoint of SCC recurrence or second primary tumor (45% vs. 38%; hazard ratio = 1.13; 95% confidence interval [CI], 0.53–2.41), nor in either of the individual components of the primary endpoint.[Level of evidence 1iiDii]
+There is little to no good-quality evidence that allows direct comparison of outcomes for patients with sporadic, clinically localized SCCs treated with local therapies.
+A systematic literature review found only one randomized controlled trial in the management of such patients, and that trial compared adjuvant therapy with observation after initial local therapy rather than different local therapies.
+In that small single-center trial, 66 patients with high-risk, clinically localized SCC were randomly assigned, after surgical excision of the primary tumor (with or without radiation, depending on clinical judgment), to either receive combined isotretinoin (1 mg/kg orally per day) plus interferon alpha (3 × 106 U subcutaneously 3 times/week) for 6 months or undergo observation.
+In the 65 evaluable patients after a median follow-up of 21.5 months, there was no difference in the combined (primary) endpoint of SCC recurrence or second primary tumor (45% vs. 38%; hazard ratio, 1.13; 95% confidence interval [CI], 0.53–2.41), or in either of the individual components of the primary endpoint.[Level of evidence 1iiDii]

 Excision is probably the most common therapy for SCC.
 This traditional surgical treatment usually relies on surgical margins ranging from 4 mm to 10 mm, depending on the diameter of the tumor and degree of differentiation.
 In a prospective case series of 141 SCCs, a 4-mm margin was adequate to encompass all subclinical microscopic tumor extension in more than 95% of well-differentiated tumors up to 19 mm in diameter.
 Wider margins of 6 mm to 10 mm were needed for larger or less-differentiated tumors or tumors in high-risk locations (e.g., scalp, ears, eyelids, nose, and lips).
 Re-excision may be required if the surgical margin is found to be inadequate on permanent sectioning.

-Radiation therapy is a logical treatment choice, particularly for patients with primary lesions requiring difficult or extensive surgery (e.g., nose, lip, or ears).[4,9] Radiation therapy eliminates the need for skin grafting when surgery would result in an extensive defect.
+Radiation therapy is a logical treatment choice, particularly for patients with primary lesions requiring difficult or extensive surgery (e.g., lesions on the nose, lips, or ears).[7,12] Radiation therapy eliminates the need for skin grafting in cases where surgery would result in an extensive defect.
 Cosmetic results are generally good, with a small amount of hypopigmentation or telangiectasia in the treatment port.
 Radiation therapy can also be used for lesions that recur after a primary surgical approach.
-Radiation therapy is avoided in patients with conditions that predispose them to radiation-induced cancers, such as xeroderma pigmentosum or basal cell nevus syndrome.

-This procedure is also sometimes called electrosurgery.
+Curettage and electrodesiccation is used to treat SCC of the skin.
 A sharp curette is used to scrape the tumor down to its base, followed by electrodesiccation of the lesion base.
-Although it is a quick method for destroying the tumor, the adequacy of treatment cannot be assessed immediately since the surgeon cannot visually detect the depth of microscopic tumor invasion.
-Its use is limited to small (<1 cm), well-defined, and well-differentiated tumors.[Level of evidence: 3iiiDii]
+Although curettage and electrodesiccation is a quick method for destroying the tumor, the adequacy of treatment cannot be assessed immediately because the surgeon cannot visually detect the depth of microscopic tumor invasion.
+Its use is limited to small (<1 cm), well-defined, and well-differentiated tumors.[Level of evidence: 3iiiDii] This procedure is also sometimes called electrosurgery.

-Edema is common following treatment, especially around the periorbital region, temple, and forehead.
-Treated tumors usually exude necrotic material after which an eschar forms and persists for about 4 weeks.
-Permanent pigment loss at the treatment site is unavoidable, so the treatment is not well suited to dark-skinned patients.
-Atrophy and hypertrophic scarring have been reported as well as instances of motor and sensory neuropathy.
+Edema is common after treatment, especially around the periorbital region, temple, and forehead.
+Treated tumors usually exude necrotic material, after which an eschar forms and persists for about 4 weeks.
+Atrophy and hypertrophic scarring have been reported, as have instances of motor and sensory neuropathy.

-Treatment for Recurrent Squamous Cell Carcinoma of the Skin
+Treatment for Recurrent Nonmetastatic Squamous Cell Carcinoma of the Skin

 Recurrent nonmetastatic SCCs are considered high risk and are generally treated with excision, often using Mohs micrographic surgery.
 Radiation therapy is used for lesions that cannot be completely resected.

-As is the case with BCC, patients who develop a primary SCC are also at increased risk of subsequent primary skin cancers because the susceptibility of their sun-damaged skin to additional cancers persists.[15,16]
+As is the case with BCC, patients who develop a primary SCC are also at increased risk of subsequent primary skin cancers.[20,21]

-Actinic keratosis is a noninvasive lesion.
+Actinic keratoses are noninvasive lesions.
 The progression rate is extremely low.
-In a prospective study, the progression rate to SCC was less than 1 in 1,000 per year, calling into question the cost effectiveness of treating all actinic keratoses to prevent SCC.
-Moreover, in a population-based longitudinal study, there was an approximately 26% spontaneous regression rate of solar keratoses within 1 year of a screening examination.
+In a prospective study, the progression rate to SCC was less than 1 in 1,000 per year, calling into question the cost-effectiveness of treating all actinic keratoses to prevent SCC.
+Moreover, in a population-based longitudinal study, there was a spontaneous regression rate of approximately 26% for solar keratoses within 1 year of a screening examination.
 Therefore, studies designed to test the efficacy of any treatment for progression of actinic keratoses to SCC are impractical (or impossible).
 Nevertheless, a variety of treatment approaches have been reviewed.